Tommy Lee Jones

-Tommy Lee Jones (born September 15, 1946) is an American actor.
-He has received various accolades including an Academy Award, a Golden Globe Award, a Primetime Emmy Award and two Screen Actors Guild Awards.
+Thomas Lee Jones (born September 15, 1946) is an American actor, film director, and former football player.
+He has received various accolades including an Academy Award, a Golden Globe Award, a Primetime Emmy Award, and two Screen Actors Guild Awards.

 After appearing in several projects from the 1960s to 1980s, Jones established himself as a leading man in the 1990s, known for his gruff and authoritative film roles.
 He won the Academy Award for Best Supporting Actor for his performance as U.S. Marshal Samuel Gerard in the thriller film The Fugitive (1993).
 His other Oscar-nominated roles were as businessman Clay Shaw in JFK (1991), Hank Deerfield in In the Valley of Elah (2007), and Congressman Thaddeus Stevens in Lincoln (2012).
 He played Agent K in the Men in Black franchise.
-Other notable roles were in Coal Miner's Daughter (1980), Volcano (1997) Under Siege (1992), Natural Born Killers (1994), The Client (1994), Batman Forever (1995), Double Jeopardy (1999), No Country for Old Men (2007), The Company Men (2010), Captain America: The First Avenger (2011), Jason Bourne (2016), and Ad Astra (2019).
+Other notable roles were in Coal Miner's Daughter (1980), Volcano (1997), Under Siege (1992), Natural Born Killers (1994), The Client (1994), Batman Forever (1995), Double Jeopardy (1999), No Country for Old Men (2007), The Company Men (2010), Captain America: The First Avenger (2011), Jason Bourne (2016) and Ad Astra (2019).

 Jones won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his role as executed murderer Gary Gilmore in The Executioner's Song (1982).
 He was further nominated for playing Texas Ranger Woodrow F. Call in the television miniseries Lonesome Dove (1989).
 He portrayed Howard Hughes in the CBS film The Amazing Howard Hughes (1977).
 He directed and starred in the western TNT movie The Good Old Boys (1995).
-He directed, starred in and executive produced the HBO film The Sunset Limited (2011).
+He directed, starred in, and executive produced the HBO film The Sunset Limited (2011).